 Unmodified SharePoint 2010 CSS files and custom CSS files cannot be used on SharePoint 2013 sites.
 The following describes SharePoint 2013 changes that apply to SharePoint 2010 CSS and custom CSS files:

 Color slots.
 The number of available color slots has increased significantly in SharePoint 2013.
 You must update the color slots in SharePoint 2010 CSS files before they can be used in the new theming experience.
 For more information, see the Color slot mapping section in Color palettes and fonts in SharePoint 2013.

 Font slots.
 You should review the list of available font slots and verify that the CSS files you want to use in SharePoint 2013 are using the correct font slots.
 For more information, see the Font slots section in Color palettes and fonts in SharePoint 2013.

 New annotation.
 SharePoint 2013 has a new annotation that lets you replace the background image.
 For more information, see How to: Make custom CSS files themable in SharePoint 2013.

 New classes.
 You may have to update CSS files to work with the new classes in SharePoint 2013.
-For more information about CSS classes (also referred to as CSS styles), see the Using the host web CSS in apps for SharePoint section in Apps for SharePoint UX design guidelines.
+For more information about CSS classes (also referred to as CSS styles), see the Using the host web CSS in apps for SharePoint section in SharePoint Add-ins UX design guidelines.